 method routes all logging through OpenTelemetry, ensuring consistent tracing and logging across the application.
 By registering OpenTelemetry services with builder.Services.AddOpenTelemetry

-, the application is set up to collect and export diagnostics, which are then sent to Azure Application Insights via UseAzureMonitor
+, the application is set up to collect and export diagnostics, which are then sent to Application Insights via UseAzureMonitor

 and WithTracing